ronnytorresmtz/vue.2.5-laravel5.5/README.md

 7. Run composer update
 8. Run npm run dev in the server directory
 9. Run php artisan in the client directory
+10. Open the browser an type: http://localhost:8080/
+11. A Vue Welcome Page should be displayed.

 Note: The laravel passport package is installed but it is not implemented.